catalyst-cooperative/open-energy-data-for-all/episodes/visual-data-exploration.md

 and likely resulted from a typo or similar error.

 Let's take a closer look at `energy_source_code` as an example of categorical data.
+The `energy_source_code` column has already been converted to a pandas `category` dtype for us, but this technique will work just as well on categorical data that has a string or integer dtype.

 We can use `.value_counts()` to quickly see what values appear in the column.